Brand Name

 Check with your doctor right away if you have a headache, seizures, confusion, blurred vision or other visual problems.
 These may be symptoms of a rare and serious brain condition called reversible posterior leukoencephalopathy syndrome (RPLS).

+This medicine may affect the way your body heals from cuts and wounds.
 Make sure any doctor who treats you knows that you are using this medicine.
-You may need to stop the medicine at least 2 weeks before and after having a surgery.
+You may need to stop using this medicine for at least 2 weeks before and after major surgery, or until adequate wound healing before taking this medicine again.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.